THE TRAVELLING HISTORIAN -- JEANNE D'ARC

 Coronation Church of the Kings of France

-Construction of this cathedral began in 1211 and was finished about the middle of the century.
+Construction of this cathedral began in 1211 and was finished by the end of the 13th century.
 This church is the culmination of the French Gothic and owes its cruciform plan to its purpose as the coronation church of the kings of France.
 Its existence was engendered by the religious fervour of the twelfth century, something manifested in another way in the Crusades.
-A sense of immensity has been achieved within that is both solemn and regal.

 Joan of Arc's appearance resulted in a slow decline in English successes.
 Their nobles became distracted by factional fighting under their infant King Henry VI, who was only nine years of age in 1430.
 The 'witch' who bewitched them had to be destroyed.
 Time was not on Joan's side.
 Her good fortune lasted only three years.